 Finally, students receive supervised clinical training through the clinical practicum, field work, and internship sequence.

 At the University of Wisconsin-Madison, graduate training in School Psychology integrates two complementary training components: academic instruction and supervised practicum experiences.
 Academic instruction consists of lecture, discussion and reading and is an effective means for teaching the issues, attitudes, knowledge, and writing skills necessary for the professional practice of school psychology.
 Practicum experiences are considered to be equally important, consisting of actual practice of skills closely related in time and content to ongoing academic instruction.
 Practicum experiences are an effective means of instruction in these clinical skills and serve to illustrate the issues, theories, and principles defined in academic instruction.
 It is the philosophy of the School Psychology Program at the University of Wisconsin-Madison that effective preparation demands both types of training.
-The sequence of practicum training in the program is illustrated in Figure 1.
+The sequence of practicum training in the program is illustrated in Figures 1 and 2.

 Description of Practicum and Internship(s):